 Latest Resources and Information on the changes to the 340B Program

 Since July of 2020, there have been a number of threats to the 340B program that have come in the form of an Executive Order and changes in policy from several large drug manufacturers.
 To help stay up to speed with this evolving situation, CHAD maintains a 340B distribution list where important 340B updates are shared.
-Please email Carmen Toft to be added to our distribution list.
+Please email Bobbie Will to be added to our distribution list.

 By lowering how much they must pay for pharmaceuticals, 340B enables health centers (FQHCs) to:

-- Make drugs affordable for their low-income uninsured and underinsured patients, and
+- Make drugs affordable for their low-income uninsured and underinsured patients; and,

 - Support other key services that expand access to their medically vulnerable patients.